RutvijBhutaiya/Cricket-World-Cup-2019/README.md

 ## CHAID Model

 We also build Chaid model to predict the WC 2019 matched, However, we didn't get good outputs from the predicting model.
 Hence we didn't highlited the model in the study.
+[CHAID codes in Repository](https://github.com/RutvijBhutaiya/Cricket-World-Cup-2019/blob/master/WC-19.R)

 Out of total 37 matched - 4 matched had NO results (due to the Rain), CHAID predicted only 17 matched correct (Actually team won the match).
 Hence, success ration for the model is 48.5% (17/35 matches).
+[CHAID results](https://github.com/RutvijBhutaiya/Cricket-World-Cup-2019/blob/master/CHAID%20Results.csv)

 <br>